Rsemane/Connecting-Securely-to-AKS-Private-Cluster/Deployment.md

 ## ☸️ AKS Private Cluster Deployment

 - To deploy the AKS private cluster with a private API server endpoint, follow these steps in the Azure Portal:
-1. Navigate to AKS Service
+**1. Navigate to AKS Service**
    - Go to the Azure Portal and search for Kubernetes services, then click Create.

-2. Configure Basics
+**2. Configure Basics**
-Fill in the required fields such as:
+  - Fill in the required fields such as:
     -  Subscription
     -  Resource Group
     -  Cluster name
     -  Region

 ![Create Private AKS Cluster](images/Create%20Kubernetes%20cluster%20-%201.png)

-3. Click "Next" Until You Reach the Networking Tab
+**3. Click "Next" Until You Reach the Networking Tab**
 Proceed through the tabs (Node Pools, Authentication, etc.) until you reach Networking.

 ![Create Private AKS Cluster](images/Create%20Kubernetes%20cluster%20-%202.png)

-4. Enable Private Access
+**4. Enable Private Access**
 In the Networking tab:
   - Check Enable private cluster (Note: The option Public access - Set authorized IP ranges will be greyed out)
   - If you have already created an Azure Virtual Network, you may choose to use it by selecting the **Bring your own VNet** option.
 Otherwise, leave it unchecked to allow Azure to automatically create a new Virtual Network for the cluster.